LBL-EESA/HAMR/doc/rtd/index.rst

 passed to a CUDA kernel.

 The contents of this buffer can then be passed to codes written for other technologies.
-For instance a code written for the CPU could access the data as
+For instance a code written for the host could access the data as
 follows:

 .. code-block:: c++

-    std::shared_ptr<float> spdata = data->get_cpu_accessible();
+    std::shared_ptr<float> spdata = data->get_host_accessible();
     float *pdata = spdata.get();

-Because the buffer `data` was allocated for use in CUDA, here `spdata` points to a temporary buffer that has been moved to the CPU. `pdata` is a pointer that can be used to access the buffers contents on the CPU.
+Because the buffer `data` was allocated for use in CUDA, here `spdata` points to a temporary buffer that has been moved to the host. `pdata` is a pointer that can be used to access the buffers contents on the host.
 Modern C++ `std::shared_ptr` is used to manage the temporary. `pdata` is valid as long as `spdata` is in scope.
 In this way the consumer of the data need not know if the data was moved or accessed in place.